Vata Diet: Best Foods, Recipes & 7-Day Meal Plan

 Favour:

-- Warm water throughout the day (add ginger or lemon for extra Agni support)
+- Warm water through the day (add ginger or lemon for extra Agni support)

 - Herbal teas: chamomile, ginger, cinnamon, liquorice root, ashwagandha